isralduke/thatbook/23-isaiah.md

 > that will be better than sons and daughters.
 > I will set up a permanent monument for them that will remain.
 > <a name="56:6">56:6</a> As for foreigners who become followers of the Lord and serve him,
-> who love the name of the Lord and want to be his servants—
+> who love the name of the Lord and want to be his servants —
 > all who observe the Sabbath and do not defile it,
-> and who are faithful to my covenant—
+> and who are faithful to my covenant —
 > <a name="56:7">56:7</a> I will bring them to my holy mountain;
 > I will make them happy in the temple where people pray to me.
 > Their burnt offerings and sacrifices will be accepted on my altar,